 Sarah has volunteered at CRASAC on the helpline for over two years and is now training to become a therapist.

-Like all helpline volunteers, Sarah receives in-depth and regular training with staff members and a supervisor on hand to provide guidance and practical advice.
+Like all helpline volunteers, Sarah receives in-depth and regular training with the Helpline team and Volunteer Coordinator.

 Sarah says: “It’s important to be able to provide victims and survivors with someone who will listen to them in a nonjudgmental way and enable them to support themselves through terrible times.